 Down Payment Flexibility.
 The ability to afford the downpayment and settlement costs associated with buying a home remains the most challenging hurdle for many homebuyers.
 Eliminating the statutory 3-percent minimum downpayment will provide FHA flexibility to offer varying downpayment terms to different borrowers.
-Although housing remains strong in our nation's economy and has helped to increase our nation's homeownership rate to a record 69 percent, many deserving American families continue to face obstacles in their quest for the American dream of owning a home.
+Although our nation's homeownership rate is a record 69 percent, many deserving American families continue to face obstacles in their quest for the American dream of owning a home.
 Providing flexible downpayment products for FHA will go a long way to addressing this problem.